ONEOK Inc. (OKE) with a beta value of 1.63 appears to be a promising investment opportunity.

 Technical Analysis of ONEOK Inc. (OKE)

-At the time of writing, stock’s 50-day Moving Average is $59.84, while its 200-day Moving Average is $62.79.
-Nevertheless, the first resistance level for the watch stands at $61.17 in the near term.
-At $61.95, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $63.36.
-If the price goes on to break the first support level at $58.98, it is likely to go to the next support level at $57.57.
-Now, if the price goes above the second support level, the third support stands at $56.79.
+At the time of writing, stock’s 50-day Moving Average is $60.32, while its 200-day Moving Average is $62.77.
+Now, the first resistance to watch is $62.89.
+This is followed by the second major resistance level at $64.10.
+The third major resistance level sits at $64.90.
+If the price goes on to break the first support level at $60.89, it is likely to go to the next support level at $60.09.
+Now, if the price goes above the second support level, the third support stands at $58.88.

 ONEOK Inc. (NYSE: OKE) Key Stats